 Maybe the secret is our Argentinian grill or the Brazilian cut of meat we use: Picanha (Picaña in Spanish).
 The bottom line is that no guest leaves our house without complementing chef Carlos.

 Picanha is a cut of beef that is little known in the USA.
-Sometimes it is called sirloin cap (rump cap in the United Kingdom), but also referred to as rump cover or culotte.
-Is a very round beef and for that reason you have to slow roast it.
+Sometimes it is called sirloin cap (rump cap in the United Kingdom) but also referred to as rump cover or culotte.
+It is a very round beef and for that reason, you have to slow roast it.
 The best way to find it is to visit a Latin meat market.
 In our neighborhood, Doral, we have Meat Town and also Meat Club.
-In Coral Gables there is Graziano’s and you can also visit Martinez Distributors near the Palmetto.
+In Coral Gables, there is Graziano’s and you can also visit Martinez Distributors near the Palmetto.
 We prefer the cuts of meat from the USA, they also have an Australian version that has a different taste.
-There are several grades of Picanha you can buy, but between the Prime and the Choice we prefer the Prime, it costs more but is also more tender.
+There are several grades of Picanha you can buy, but between Prime and Choice we prefer Prime, it costs more but is also more tender.

 The way you cook it is also very important.
 Charcoal is better than gas, wood charcoal is better than briquettes.
 And if you have an Argentinian parrilla (a grill that has v shape grates that collect the juices from the meat and prevents them from falling and igniting the flames) bingo!
 If not simply pay attention to the flames and extinguish them soon without putting out the charcoals.